 The decision to create our own document and query sets also required that we create gold standard annotations for the data.
 To avoid being influenced by the blind sets of documents and queries, we first tuned our extraction-ontologies on the training sets of documents and queries.
-By "tuning" we mean revising the ontologies to improve their extraction performance, for example, by refining existing extraction regular expressions, adding entries to lexicons, or otherwise editing associated data frames.
 We then locked them from further tuning and proceeded with the creation of our annotations for the gold standard.

-We began our tuning by ensuring that each ontology collection extracted properly from and generated proper interpretations for the queries in the query training set.
-For these queries, we were able to tune our Numbers, Vehicle, and Vehicle+ ontology collections up to 100% and our Generic Units and Vehicle Units ontology collections up to 98% accuracy.
-We continued the tuning process by ensuring that the ontology collections extracted properly from documents in the training document set.
+We began our tuning by ensuring that each ontology library extracted properly from and generated proper interpretations for the queries in the query training set.
+For these queries, we were able to tune our Numbers, Vehicle, and Vehicle + ontology libraries up to 100% and our Generic Units and Vehicle Units ontology libraries up to 98% accuracy.
+We continued the tuning process by ensuring that the ontology libraries extracted properly from documents in the training document set.
 We tuned only for text; an image, for example, may show the color of a vehicle, but OntoES does not extract this information without textual cues.
-The tuned precision of the ontology collections over the training documents ranged from 97% to 100%, and recall ranged from 94% to 100%.
-This is typical of the type of performance we expect from OntoES in this type of domain [5].
-The only ontology collection to achieve 100% in either metric was the Numbers collection.
+The tuned precision of the ontology libraries over the training documents ranged from 97% to 100%, and recall ranged from 94% to 100%.
+The only ontology library to achieve 100% in either metric was the Numbers library.

 We next annotated the validation document set.
-To see what drop-off we should expect when we turned to the blind document set, we measured precision and recall for the ontology collections.
-For the Vehicle+ ontology collection, for example, we found that recall fell from 99% for the training document set to 94% for the validation document set and that precision fell from 98% to 90%.
+To see what drop-off we should expect when we turned to the blind document set, we measured precision and recall for the ontology libraries.
+For the Vehicle+ ontology library, for example, we found that recall fell from 99% for the training document set to 94% for the validation document set and that precision fell from 98% to 90%.
 We therefore anticipated a similar decline in extraction quality for the blind document set and had some idea of what to expect for the blind query set as well.